gauravkr0071/Data-Scientist-Roadmap/README.md

 ### __License and Citation__
 If you are using this repo for prepration and in some work, and it helped you in anyway, please consider dropping a mail to me or cite this repo with link in any of your repo and follow me on github.

-A big shoutout to Analytics vidhya , medium blog, stattics how to , and the whole internet for giving knowledge for free.
+A big shoutout to Analytics vidhya , medium blog, statistics how to , and the whole internet for giving knowledge for free.